mandolinim/javaAcademy2021/src/main/java/com/ynap/fp/slides/Effects.md

 ---
 ##Try it yourself!
-Take a look at tests called `DiscountTest` and `ItemTest`
+Take a look at tests called `OptionalExerciseTest`

-Launch the test and fix the code :)

-Refactor the affected classes using the functional concepts and methods previously described
+Launch the test and implement the code using the functional concepts and methods previously described.

 ---
 #List/Stream